 Keeping track of so many things happening in the growing number of social media channels may seem a bit difficult.
 But turning your back on social media that are undeniably excellent sources of information on your prospects is not an option.
 Your first step in personalizing messages should start with gaining some insights into your clients’ activities and attitudes.

 What interests them?
 What is their goal in life?
 What are the places they want to visit or have visited?
 It is quite common among young people to share such things in social media.
-You can tap this information to reach out to them with just the kind of messages they will be able to relate the moment they see it.
+You can tap this information for international student recruitment to reach out to them with just the kind of messages they will be able to relate the moment they see it.
 You can also use educational agency management system to keep track of your client’s information.